Stachy: Etymology

-The initial name of the settlement was Stachov.
+The initial name of Stachy was Stachov.
 The name was derived from the personal name Stach, meaning "Stach's (court)".
 In the middle of the 19th century, the name was changed to Stachy.

 Geography

 Stachy is located about 26 km west of Prachatice and 60 km west of České Budějovice.
 The municipality lies mostly in the Bohemian Forest, only the area of the village of Stachy lies in the Bohemian Forest Foothills.
 The highest point is the mountain Churáňovský vrch at 1120 m above sea level.
 The Spůlka Stream flows along the eastern municipal border.

 Most of the territory lies within the Šumava Protected Landscape Area and its westernmost part lies within the Šumava National Park.
 In the park in the centre of Stachy there is a protected area with a rich occurrence of Boletus mushrooms.

 Climate

 There is a weather station at the summit of Churáňovský vrch called Churáňov.
 It belongs among the most famous weather stations in the country.
 It was established in 1952.
 The lowest temperature of -32.6 °C was measured here in 1956 and the highest temperature of 34.2 °C in 1983.